elpatron68/AmznLinkShortener/README.md

 extract it and create a shortcut to `AmznLinkShortener.exe` in your start menu or create a desktop icon.

-Alternatively, you can download the *Setup* executable programm, which includes both platforms as well as a check for the required .NET Core runtime, which will be downloaded and installed if not detected.
+Alternatively, you can download the *Setup* executable programm, which includes both platforms as well as a check for the required .NET Core runtime, which will be downloaded and installed during the setup process if not detected.

 ## Usage